Hkattelu/Hkattelu.github.io/_posts/2016-06-14-How-to-start-performing-a-flow-art.markdown

 layout: post
 title:  "How to start performing a flow art"
 date:   2016-06-14 09:55:00 -0400
-categories: blog other
+categories: blog Flow
-tags: [other]
+tags: [Flow]
 ---

 One of my main hobbies is spending time on some sort of flow art.
 Most of the time I'll be spinning poi with